 Roksan Kandy L.III Tested at £650

-Roksan already had three Best Buy Awards under its belt for the Kandy amp, but the revised version brought home the Product of the Year title.
-Virtually every component had been upgraded and the result was a spectacular sounding amplifier, capable of handling any kind of music thrown at it.
-As for the name, the 'L' makes sense when you remove the lid and see the L-shape to the amp's insides.
+Roksan already had three Best Buy Awards under its belt for the Kandy amp, but this revised version brought home the Product of the Year bacon.
+Virtually every component had been upgraded and the result was a spectacular-sounding amplifier, capable of handling any kind of music thrown at it.
+As for the name, the 'L' makes sense when you remove the lid and see the L-shaped layout inside.

 Roksan Kandy K2 Tested at £750

 We called the Kandy K2 the best Kandy amplifier to date.
-It was a brilliant all-rounder that bettered its L.III predecessor in every aspect.
-The presentation was full-bodied, detailed and well organised, and we had no trouble in recommending it to, well, pretty much everyone.
-And, hold on to your hats, we heralded this amp as "immensely well made" and even gave props to the classy, programmable remote control.
+It was a brilliant all-rounder that bettered its (Award-winning) L.III predecessor in every respect.
+Its presentation was full-bodied, detailed and well organised, and we had no trouble recommending it to, well, pretty much everyone.
+And- hold on to your hats - we heralded this amp as "immensely well made" and even gave props to the classy, programmable remote control.

 See all our Roksan reviews

 The 6XP was an incredibly versatile amplifier, able to be upgraded and customised in a number of ways.
 But as an out-of-the-box unit it was something of a belter - it delivered sound with incredible scale and dynamism, with low frequencies that had more depth than Cyrus had previously been known for.
 We loved it so much we awarded it a Product of the Year gong in 2010, too.